pwr-Solaar/Solaar/docs/rules.md

 Rule processing is an experimental feature.
 Significant changes might be made in response to problems.

-Note that rule processing is only available when running under X11.
+Note that rule processing only fully works under X11.
+When running under Wayland with X11 libraries loaded most features will not be available and errors may result.
+Features known not to work under Wayland include process conditions and anything to do with simulating keyboard or mouse input.

 Logitech devices that use HID++ version 2.0 or greater produce feature-based notifications that Solaar can process using a simple rule language.
 For